-1. If the Oracle database is not already running, for Red Hat Enterprise Linux, enter /etc/init.d/oracle start as the root user on the disaster recovery site back machine to start the Oracle database.
+1. If the Oracle database is not already running, for Red Hat® Enterprise Linux®, enter /etc/init.d/oracle start as the root user on the disaster recovery site back machine to start the Oracle database.

-2. As oracle on the disaster recovery site front machine, enter /etc/init.d/trellis start to start the platform front services.
+- 2. As oracle on the disaster recovery site back machine, enter /etc/init.d/trellis start to start the platform database. - 3.
+Repeat step 2 on the disaster recovery site front machine. - 4.
+Perform a quick check on your systems to ensure they are running properly.